shrddr/i64edit/README.md

 Orphaned functions have no parent dir, and are only shown in list view but not in folder view.

-If you happen to know the addresses of orphaned funcs, fix by `--movefunc`, for example add func at 14003BD10 to dir#147:
+You can move them back into manually in IDA, or automate by using `--movefunc`, for example add funcion at 14003BD10 to dir#147:

 ```
 python i64edit.py good.i64 --movefunc 14003BD10 147
 ```

-### Usage/B
+#### Method B
-If you still have the project open in IDA and it looks alright, but is being saved incorrectly:
+If you have the project `online.i64` currently open in IDA and it looks alright, but is being saved to disk incorrectly:

 ```
 python i64edit.py online.i64 --check